Substitution of Expressions

 These functions perform operations on lists which represent sets of elements.

-to item.
-The member
+equal to item.
+The member function is

 built-in to Emacs 19; this package defines it equivalently in Emacs 18.